serqco/qabstracts/procedure.md

 - Once you have coded a block, it is "yours" and you'll never need to make a reservation again when you want to modify its files.
-- If you have made **syntactical** mistakes and get messages in the "check individual files" department, correct them ASAP (because they block the more important "check pairs of files" messages) and commit them with messages of the form
+- If you have made **syntactical** mistakes and get messages from `check-codings` ("check individual files"), correct them ASAP (because they block the more important "check pairs of files" messages) and commit them with messages of the form
   **"Lutz fixed block 3 A"**
 - You can and should do this for such mistakes of other coders as well
-- If you made **semantical** changes to a block of yours (whether based on solo decisions or after discussing messages with your fellow coder), commit them with messages of the form
+- If you made **semantical** changes to a block of yours (after messages from `compare-codings`, no matter whether the changes are based on solo decisions or after discussing messages with your fellow coder), commit them with messages of the form
   **"Lutz adjusted block 3 A"**

 ## 4. Evaluators: Questions to answer